aistomin/aistomin.github.io/_posts/2016-09-09-sdkman-linux.markdown

 -su: /root/.sdkman/bin/sdkman-init.sh: Permission denied
 {% endhighlight %}

-Frankly speaking I was disappointed :)
+Frankly speaking, I was disappointed :)

-After some time I found the solution:
+After some time I found the solution which solved my problem:

 1. [Uninstall SDKMAN](http://therealdanvega.com/blog/2015/10/14/uninstalling-gvm-or-sdk-man-on-mac-osx)
     and all the shit that came with him.